40843245/html_Tutorial/Basic/variable/variable declaration and definition.md

 In newer version of js, we can directly assign the value (without var , let, const )to a varaible to declare it.

 However, there are difference between the above three ways.

+In older versions of js, only the keyword var is available.

 ## NOTE
 Note that in older version of js, it is NOT available.